ohsungsik/ohsungsik/README.md

 ## About Me

-I'm a passionate developer primarily using C++ and ATL.
-I have a keen interest in Win32 API, DirectX, and Socket programming.
-Currently, I'm focused on improving my problem-solving skills and contributing to open source projects.
+I'm a passionate developer primarily using C++ and ATL with a keen interest in the Win32 API, DirectX, and video processing.
+Currently, I'm focused on video processing using FFmpeg.

 <!-- - 🔭 I’m currently working on [LumiHDR](https://github.com/ohsungsik/LumiHDR) -->
 - 🌱 I’m currently learning computer graphics with DirectX, CUDA, and FFmpeg for video processing.